 Tim: Very cool.

-Tim: Low and behold, like three or four months later, it turns out that we totally weren't a fit.
+Tim: Low and behold, like three or four months later, it turns out that we totally weren’t a fit.
 We went our separate ways and I just got frustrated.
-So for another three months after that, I did nothing and I just went back to suffering as a .
+So for another three months after that, I did nothing and I just went back to suffering.
 Then, uh, I realized him that I could probably come back to you and ask for all your advice again.
 And I implemented the advice the proper way this time.
-And within six months I had not only hired a new assistant, not when we onboarded them, not only train them, but I'd gotten around to creating an online course that I had been wanting to create for five years.
-And finally I got around to doing it.
-And so in the next six months after that, Jimmy went on to putting an extra quarter million dollars into his top line sales.
+And within six months I had not only hired a new assistant, not when we onboarded them, not only train them, but I’d gotten around to creating an online course that I had been wanting to create for five years.
+And finally, I got around to doing it.
+And so in the next six months after that, Jimmy went on to putting an extra quarter-million dollars into his top line sales.

 Tim: Low and behold, three or four months later it turns out that we totally weren’t a fit.
 We went our separate ways and just got frustrated.
 So for another three months after that I did nothing and I just went back to suffering as a solopreneur.
 Then, I realized Tim that I could probably come back to you and ask for all your advice again and I implemented the advice the proper way this time.
 And within six months I had not only hired a new assitant, not only onboarded them, not only trained them but I have gotten around to creating an online course that I had been wanting to create for five years.
 Finally I got around to doing it.
 And, so the next six months after that, Jimmy went on to putting a quarter million dollars into his topline sales.
 So what was the cost to him, you know, or what, what was the net effect of his relationship of getting a Great assistant?
 Not just anyone but someone who’s like fully vetted North American can play at a high level.
 All of a sudden now it’s not about the 15 to 20 bucks an hour he was spending, it’s about the quarter million dollars of new sales that he brought in.
 And that’s what I mean is the relationship with the assistant and them freeing up your time is the profit center.
 Even if then in of themselves are the expense and you know, it doesn’t need to be a grand quarter million dollar story.
 For me it was 40 bucks an hour compared to 15 to 20, like it as it can be as modest as like a 10 to $15 an hour spread to make it a profit center.
 Does that make sense?